XTLS/Xray-docs-next/docs/en/config/observatory.md

 > `subjectSelector`: \[ string \]

-An array of strings, where each string is used to match the prefix of outbound proxy identifiers.
-Among the following outbound proxy identifiers: `["a", "ab", "c", "ba"]`, `"subjectSelector": ["a"]` will match `["a", "ab"]`.
+An array of strings, where each string is used for prefix matching against outbound proxy tags.
+Given the following outbound proxy tags: `[ "a", "ab", "c", "ba" ]`, `"subjectSelector": ["a"]` will match `[ "a", "ab" ]`.

 > `pingConfig`: [PingConfigObject](#pingconfigobject)